-Since July 1, 1979, the Corporation has leased its land, buildings and certain fixed and movable equipment under a 32-year lease from Southern Maryland Hospital Center (the Partnership), a related party.
-Management expects to negotiate a five-year extension of the capital lease with the Partnership before the current lease expires June 30, 2011.
-The lease was capitalized at \$24,972,000, which was the fair market value of the property as determined by independent appraisal.
-Rentals under this lease were \$11,829,700 and \$11,794,800 in 2010 and 2009, respectively.
-Based on the CPI Housing Index, rentals increased 0.3% during 2010 and decreased 0.3% during 2009, respectively, related to changes in utility costs, property taxes and changes in the market value of the property.
+From July 1, 1979, through June 30, 2011, the Corporation leased its land, buildings and certain fixed and movable equipment under a 32-year lease (the "original lease") from Southern Maryland Hospital Center (the Partnership), a related party.
+Management negotiated a five-year extension of the lease (the "renewal lease") with the Partnership following the expiration of the original lease on June 30, 2011.
+The original lease was accounted for as a capital lease and was capitalized at \$24,972,000, which was the fair market value of the property as determined by independent appraisal at the inception of the original lease.
+For the period ended December 31, 2011 original lease payments under the main building lease were \$6,027,200 and the renewal lease payments under the main building lease were \$6,027,200, while for the period ended December 31, 2010 the main building lease payments were \$11,829,700.
+Based on the CPI Housing Index, rentals increased 1.9% during 2011 and increased 0.3% during 2010, respectively, related to changes in utility costs, property taxes and changes in the market value of the property.
+The lease renewal has been classified as an operating lease.
+Given the change from a capital lease to an operating lease, on the day the original lease expired, the \$25 million of capitalized building and land and the \$25 million of accumulated depreciation related to that building and land were removed from the balance sheet

-The Corporation leases additional space from a related party that was capitalized in 1983 at \$225,000, with annual lease payments of \$58,200, as adjusted for escalation of costs.
-This lease was recapitalized in 2006 for renovations associated with cardiac services at \$1,125,400, with annual lease payments of \$183,400.
+The Corporation leases additional space, known as C-corridor, from a related party that was capitalized in 1983 at \$225,000, with annual lease payments of \$58,200, as adjusted for escalation of costs.
+This lease was recapitalized in 2006 for renovations associated with cardiac services at \$1,125,700, with annual lease payments of \$113,000.

-In 1984, the Corporation began leasing warehouse space, which was capitalized at \$594,600, with annual lease payments of \$75,800, as adjusted for escalation of costs.
-These leases are with the Partnership and expire between 2013 and 2014.

-The Corporation leases building space housing women's services, support services and storage space which was capitalized for \$8,735,500, with annual lease payments of \$1,206,400, as adjusted for escalation of costs.
-The leases are with the Partnership and expire in 2026.
+In 1996, the Corporation began leasing warehouse space, which was capitalized at \$594,600, with annual lease payments of \$60,000, as adjusted for escalation of costs.
+This lease is with the Partnership and it will expire in 2026.
+In addition to this original lease, this space was renovated and effective November 2010, the Corporation began leasing the newly renovated space, known as 2-north, from the Partnership under an additional new capital lease, which was capitalized at \$1,925,400, with annual lease payments of \$195,000 as adjusted for escalation of costs.
+This lease expires in 2025.

-Effective July 1, 1996, the Corporation began leasing additional building space for the sub-acute unit under capital leases which were capitalized at \$3,221,900, with annual lease payments of \$523,000, as adjusted for escalation of costs.
-These leases are with the Partnership and expire in 2026.
+Effective July 1, 1996, the Corporation began leasing two additional building spaces for the sub-acute unit under capital leases which were capitalized at \$3,567,100, and \$134,100, with annual lease payments of \$399,000, and \$15,000 as adjusted for escalation of costs.
+These leases are with the Partnership and expire in 2016.